bhavya4official/git-commands/README.md

 `git commit -a -m "Commit message"` _(Automatically stage files that have been modified and deleted - excluding new files)_

+`git commit --amend` _(Redo the previous commit - In case of typo in previous commit message or to include file changes missed in previous commit)_

 `git branch -M main`

 `git log`